-Eles se queixaram apesar de que não haviam votado nas eleições. — They complained even though they hadn’t voted in the elections.
+Eles não haviam votado nas eleições, mas se queixaram mesmo assim. — They hadn’t voted in the elections, but they complained anyway.

 You can also use ter in the future and conditional tenses as the auxiliary verb followed by the past participle to talk about what will have happened or would’ve happened, respectively.

-*(Trampo—both the word and the obsession—are quintessentially São Paulo.
-I’ve given this example to show the future tense, but note that in spoken language it’d be more common to use the spoken construction with ir for the future: Vamos ter acabado.)
+*Trampo—both the word and the obsession—are quintessentially São Paulo.
+I’ve given this example to show the future tense, but note that in spoken language it would be more common to use the spoken construction with ir for the future: Vamos ter acabado .

 Teria ido ao Rio se soubesse que você estaria aí. — I would’ve gone to Rio if I’d known that you’d be there.